enemyalert/About-Me/README.md

 <img src="https://i.imgflip.com/4js3cm.jpg" width="250">

-edit 2024/10/25: how shit this is cringe ass markdown.
+edit 2024/10/25: holy shit this is cringe ass markdown.
 Welp, i will not delete this though 🤣